mike-w-kelly/Gists.Checker/README.md

 ![](gists-checker-defaults.gif)

+The list of gists is outputted to the powershell console, this could be change to output to a file.
+In this instance you can copy the gist url and paste it into a browser to see the full output.

 # Parameters
 There are a couple of parameters / switches you can use to change the default behaviour of the script.